aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 # Lab 1: Migrating Taxi data to Amazon DynamoDB and Amazon Aurora using AWS DMS
 [AWS DMS](https://aws.amazon.com/dms/) AWS Database Migration Service helps you migrate databases to AWS quickly and securely.

 In this lab, you will be performing a migration of sample taxi data schema from Oracle to Amazon DynamoDB and Amazon Aurora PostgreSQL databases.
+For the purpose of this illustration, we have created a typical relational schema with foreign key dependencies between tables.
+We have used a sample trip data (green taxi-Jan 2016) from [AWS Open dataset registry](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) to populate trips table.

 ## High Level Architecture Overview